KirandeepKaur2005/MedSync-AI/README.md

 3.  **Medication Management:** The user can add new medications.
 The frontend sends the medication details to the backend, which stores them in the database.
 4.  **Notifications:** The backend includes a scheduler that creates and sends notifications to the user about upcoming or missed doses.
 5.  **AI Agents:** The user can chat with various AI health assistants.
 The frontend sends the user's query to a specific backend endpoint, which then uses LangChain and a designated AI model (like Google's Generative AI or Groq) to generate a response.
+6.  **Report Generation and Analysis**: Users can generate health reports, upload them for analysis, and even chat with the analyzed reports.

 ---